 - Understand difficult topics and terms with ease

 We also have Practice Tests that you can use: Free GED® Science Practice Test

-As you may know, the GED test covers four subjects: math, science, social studies, and reasoning through language arts.
-You need to get a total score of 580 in order to pass the test .
+As you may know, the GED test is a high school diploma equivalent covers four subjects: math, science, social studies, and English reasoning through language arts.
+You need to get a total score of 580 in the test .
 Additionally, you need to get at least 145 points on each subject.
-This is the reason why we created the online GED classes: we want you to pass each subject successfully with ease.
+This is the reason why we created the GED classes: we want you to get a high score in each subject successfully with ease.